 Why shouldn’t students at the OU be able to experience the same capabilities and technologies from the comfort of their home as researchers do from their workplaces?
 We are offering our students the opportunity to access these fantastic astronomical facilities at one of the best observing sites in the Northern Hemisphere.

 If you are interested in FREE tickets to the inauguration on Thursday 6 July 2017, which is hosted at The Open University in Walton Hall, Milton Keynes, visit our Eventbrite webpage.
-The event will also be live streamed.
+The inauguration will also be livestreamed for those wanting to watch remotely.